-- (a) In relation to the clearing of native vegetation authorised under this Permit: - (i) the location where the clearing occurred, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings or decimal degrees; - (ii) the date that the area was cleared; - (iii) the size of the area cleared (in hectares); and - (iv) purpose for which clearing was undertaken.
+- (a) In relation to the clearing of native vegetation authorised under this Permit: - (i) the location where the clearing occurred, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings or decimal degrees; - (ii) the date that the area was cleared; - (iii) the size of the area cleared (in hectares); and - (iv) purpose for which clearing was undertaken. - (b) Actions taken to avoid, minimise and reduce the impacts and the extent of clearing in accordance with Condition 6 of this Permit; and - (c) Actions taken to minimise the introduction and spread of weeds in accordance with Condition 7 of this Permit.

-10. Reporting
+11. Reporting

-- (a) The Permit Holder shall provide a report to the Director Operations, Environment, Department of Mines and Petroleum by 31 July each year for the life of this permit, demonstrating adherence to all conditions of this permit, and setting out the records required under Condition 9 of this permit in relation to clearing carried out between 1 July and 30 June of the previous financial year. - (b) Prior to 14 September 2018, the Permit Holder must provide to the Director Operations, Environment, Department of Mines and Petroleum a written report of records required under Condition 9 of this Permit where these records have not already been provided under Condition 10(a) of this Permit.
+- (a) The Permit Holder shall provide a report to the CEO by 31 July each year for the life of this Permit, demonstrating adherence to all conditions of this Permit, and setting out the records required under Condition 10 of this Permit in relation to clearing carried out between 1 July and 30 June of the previous financial year. - (b) Prior to 31 October 2025, the Permit Holder must provide to the CEO a written report of records required under Condition 10 of this Permit where these records have not already been provided under Condition 11(a) of this Permit.